 What's the best infrared heater?

 As you can imagine, this depends on your specific needs.
 Some come with air purifiers and humidifiers, which can be very useful.
 Some have remote controls and temperature settings.
-And importantly, there are different types of BULBS to create the heat.
+And importantly, there are different types of heating elements.

-Quartz infrared bulbs have a lifetime of about 20,000 hours, which is pretty good.
-But PTC bulbs last around 80,000 hours (basically a lifetime) and produce a broader spectrum of infrared radiation, which may offer more therapeutic benefits.
-So if you find a PTC heater with the right features and at the right price (see our recommendation below) -- especially from EdenPURE -- we recommend you get it!
+Quartz infrared bulbs have a lifetime of about 20,000 hours, which is pretty good ... when they actually last that long.
+We've seen a lot of complaints about them dying sooner.
+We prefer PTC heating elements, which are said to last around 80,000 hours (basically a lifetime) and produce a broader spectrum of infrared radiation, which may offer more therapeutic benefits.
+So if you find a PTC heater with the right features and at the right price (see our recommendation below), we recommend this over quartz infrared bulbs!

-Do NOT expect any heater to successfully heat a large area if it's in a largely closed area.
+Do NOT expect ANY portable heater to successfully heat a large area if the heater's somewhat closed off from most of the area.
 The air MUST move freely through the entire area to warm up, and it takes time.
-Remember, furnaces move air through the whole house at once.
-Heaters move air from one spot.
-Use heaters to supplement heat and you can enjoy the benefits!
+Remember, furnaces move air through the whole house at once with a powerful blower and vent system.
+Portable heaters move air from one spot only.
+Use these heaters to supplement heat and you can enjoy their benefits!

 Making Your Purchase

 We hope this honest review has helped you make an educated buying choice and has offered some value for you.
-If so, and you plan on buying EdenPURE, please consider buying through our links below.
-(And "Share" us using the buttons on the left!)
+If so, please consider buying through our links (to the heaters above, or the EdenPURE option below).

-Links to our EdenPURE partner are affiliate links.
-We are also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Thank you for your interest.